Joyce Harper: Biography

+In 2025 Joyce is running a number of retreats to empower women to lead their best lives and help them find good health and happiness.
+This includes a one day retreat in Brighton and a week long retreat in the South of France to explore cold water swimming and yoga.

 Early life and education

 Joyce Harper was born in 1963 and was educated in Longfield Infant and Junior School, Whitmore High School and Lowlands Sixth Form College in Harrow.
 She read Biochemistry at Queen Elizabeth College, University of London from 1981–1984 and obtained a 2:1.
 She joined the Pharmacology department at King's College London where she completed her PhD in 1987 under the supervision of Professor John Littleton looking at the effects of alcohol on catecholamine release from adrenal chromaffin cells.